kelvinlouis/ip6-chatbot/data/nlu/nlu_training_generated.md

 - please do
 - absolutely
 - yes for sure
+- definitely
+- yup
+- yes
+- that would be great
+- yep
+- okay
+- that would be nice
+- yes, please
+- yes, that sounds good
+- sure
+- please do
+- absolutely
+- yes for sure
+- definitely
+- yup
+- yes
+- that would be great
+- yep
+- okay
+- that would be nice
+- yes, please
+- yes, that sounds good
+- sure
+- please do
+- absolutely
+- yes for sure

 ## intent:ask_for_directions
 - Can you give me directions to the venue?